-UBS Fund Management (Switzerland) AG: On January 26, 2011, UBS Fund Management (Switzerland) AG, P.O.
-Box, CH - 4002 Basel, Switzerland reported that as a result of share purchases its holdings of registered shares of Valora Holding AG as of January 20, 2011 had increased to 145724 shares (equivalent to 5.20% of the company's issued share capital).
+UBS Fund Management (Switzerland) AG: No reports were received from this shareholder during 2012.
+On January 26, 2011, UBS Fund Management (Switzerland) AG, P.O.
+Box, 4002 Basel, Switzerland reported that as a result of share purchases its holdings of registered shares of Valora Holding AG as of January 20, 2011 had increased to 145724 shares (equivalent to 5.20% of the company's issued share capital).